thien/smc/readme.md

 make alice
 ```

-I did not include the evaluation of the millionaires problem within the primary call to make it more `diff` friendly but this can be computed with `make alice millions`.
+I did not include the evaluation of the millionaires problem within the primary call to make it more `diff` friendly but this can be computed with `make million`.

 The program should work whichever way the execution is performed (i.e it should work if alice is called first and then bob).